 - Less blockbuster brand exclusives in the pipeline

 - No virtual reality support

 - Key "exclusives" also available on PC

-It makes for a big end to 2020 where gamers will be asked to make an important and decisive choice on their gaming future.
+Alongside Sony PlayStation 5 console, which is also set to launch in November 2020, it's set to be a huge end of year for gamers.
+Those of us who love games will be asked to make an important and decisive choice on their gaming future.
 It's a case of PS5 vs XBX.

 Below, you will find everything there is to know about the Xbox Series X. We revisit this page daily, adding fresh Xbox Series X news as it lands.

 - What is the Xbox Series X release date in Australia?